getgrav/grav/README.md

 ### Manual Installation

-Although not advised, it is still possible to install the admin plugin manually.
-Basically you need to download each of the following plugins individually:
+Manual installation is not the recommended method of installation, however, it is still possible to install the admin plugin manually.
+Basically, you need to download each of the following plugins individually:

 * [admin](https://github.com/getgrav/grav-plugin-admin/archive/develop.zip)
 * [login](https://github.com/getgrav/grav-plugin-login/archive/develop.zip)